folio-org/mod-inventory-update/README.md

 can delegate that responsibility to Inventory Match.

 ## API
-Inventory Match exposes and end-point, which accept PUT requests with an [Instance JSON body](ramls/instance.json):
+Inventory Match exposes an end-point, which accepts PUT requests with an [Instance JSON body](ramls/instance.json):

 * /instance-storage-match/instances  -- matches based on combination of meta data in instance